Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Introduction

-To utilize these correctors in practical applications, we provide procedures to decompose the correctors into a product of the exponential of Hamiltonian terms --- a process we call \textit{compilation} for correctors --- and rigorously analyze the compilation error.
+To utilize these correctors in practical applications, we provide procedures to decompose the correctors into a product of the exponential of Hamiltonian terms---a process we call \textit{compilation} for correctors---and rigorously analyze the compilation error.
+The compilations we provide for correctors have applications that extend beyond CPFs.
+They can be used to simulate the time evolution of a linear combination of nested commutators~\cite{CW13,CCH22}, enabling efficient synthesis of complicated unitaries on a quantum simulator using a limited set of native gates.
 We show the correctors only increase the cost of product formulas by a small additive or multiplicative factor while the reduction in the total cost of simulation is significant.
-Indeed, for some cases, the additional cost due to the correctors is only an additive constant factor independent of the simulation time~$t$.
+Indeed, for some cases, the additional cost due to correctors is only an additive constant factor independent of the simulation time~$t$.
 To validate our established error bounds and to compare the performance of CPFs against their non-corrected versions, we perform numerical simulations for various (non-)perturbed lattice Hamiltonians.
+We also implement both CPFs and standard PFs on actual quantum hardware, as well as noisy and noiseless hardware simulators.
 Our numerical results show that the theoretical performance of CPFs matches or exceeds the \textit{empirical} performance of standard product formulas.
+Our hardware implementations indicate that CPFs can achieve higher accuracy simulations when compared to standard PFs in a \textit{practical} setting.